There will be 5 main differences when exporting in the event of no Trade Deal with the EU:-

 - On Week 2, the goods will be loaded onto the truck, supervised by the OVS, who will sign and issue the EHC’s and give them to the driver.
 The OVS will then seal the truck ready for dispatch.

-- The truck will drive to the port where the driver will collect the Export & Import Documentation from our Customs Agents and start the Export and Import process.
+- The truck will drive to the port where the driver will collect the Export Documentation from our Customs Agents and start the Export and process.
+Our Agents will notify your Importing Agents.

 - Please note: All import duty will need to be paid to The Import Agent before dispatch.
 They will send an invoice directly to the Importer.

-- All customs bills will be added to the bill payers invoice and will be on your 30 day account at Foodlynx.
+- All customs & EHC bills will be added to the bill payers invoice and will be on your 30 day account at Foodlynx.